 1: The main idea is to prevent your hands from shaking the camera when you hit that button.
 That becomes particularly useful for slow or long shutter speeds.

-2: Instead of using a set shutter duration, sometimes you just need to eyeball it and hold the shutter open.
+2: Instead of using a set shutter duration, sometimes you need to eyeball it and hold the shutter open.
 Fireworks are a great example.
-You don't know how long a burst will last, so you open when it goes off and close when it's done.
+You don’t know how long a burst will last, so you open it when it goes off and close when it’s done.
 How many seconds for a fireworks blast?
-Depends upon the burst – they vary.
+It depends upon the burst – they vary.

 3: You need to lock the shutter open longer than the camera will allow.
 Most of my cameras have a 30 second max duration for a shutter.
 If you work with long exposure, particularly with some neutral density filters, then you may need to use Bulb mode to keep your shutter open longer than 30 seconds.